LLetal/DAH/README.md

 The code is 100% python based and for simplicity I have used Inlfuxdb for data logging of the detection process.
 I have also created a custom influxdb dashboard, which I used throughout the whole experiment.
 The software itself is really simple, it is based on serial ports of two essential devices I use for keeping the detector running and properly working - programmable power supply Keysight E36232A and RDXL4SD portable thermometer.
 The E36232 power supply is used for heating and in combination with the RDXL4SD thermometer it also does temperature stabilization using python library simple-PID.
 Data about the temperature inside vacuum chambers is collected from Pfeiffer Maxigauge TPG 256.
 The only ailment is, that for reading the serial ports properly I had to use two different libraries - pyvisa and pyserial.
 The sometimes irrational parts of code are there on purpose because without them the communication with devices wouldn't work.

 # Prerequisites
-To run this simple script you essentially need the exact two devices I have used for it since any other device could simply work differently and simply wouldn‘t recognize the commands.
+To run this simple script you essentially need the exact two devices(not counting the Maxigauge data collection, which is optionable) I have used for it since any other device could simply work differently and simply wouldn‘t recognize the commands.

 # TODO
-Implement grafana, make pip library.
+Implement grafana, make pip library and implement my own PID to replace the simple-pid library.